arkoc/blog/content/posts/the-history-of-interop.md

 | **Extendability**| Easy to add L2 within Ethereum ecosystem only.
 But not permissionless.
 Team has to do integration themselves. |

 ### [Connext V2](#connext-v2)

+A liquidity-network bridge that uses hashed-timelock atomic swaps and permissionless routers for fast, trust-minimized transfers across EVM chains.

 ![Connext V2 protocol overview](/img/interop/connext.jpg)